 New screening gives pregnant women a less-invasive route for prenatal genetic testing.

-In the last five years, genetic testing technology has improved dramatically.
+In the last few years, genetic testing technology has improved dramatically.
 Medical professionals are now able to predict more about a baby before it is born then was ever possible before.

 One of the most exciting advances has been the ability to analyze a pregnant patient’s blood for a few common genetic conditions, such as Down syndrome.
 This screening test can reduce the need for an invasive procedure such as amniocentesis or chorionic villus sampling, both of which carry a slight risk of miscarriage.